How is Periodontal Disease Treated?

-If your infection has spread into the bone that supports your teeth and is below the level that can be reached in "Upper Level Infection Removal," then a surgical procedure may need to be performed.
+If your infection has spread into the bone that supports your teeth, and is below the level that can be reached in non-surgical treatment, a surgical procedure may need to be performed.
 Surgery may be done to reduce the pocket depth and help regenerate bone and/or other tissue.

 Periodontal surgery is generally done under local anesthetic, meaning that you are awake and pain free during the procedure.
 Additional medication is available to calm anxious patients.
 Please have an adult family member or friend prepared to give you a ride home.